 Lone star spirit

 Towering above the vast West Texas scrublands, amongst the rugged canyons filled with rattlesnakes, tarantulas, and scorpions, Phillips 66’s Borger Refinery is a facility like no other.
 It was Phillips first refinery and is located around 50 miles northeast of Amarillo, and half a day’s drive from the majestic Rocky Mountains.
-The refinery’s rich heritage can be traced back to the mid 1920s when Frank Phillips and his brother came to the West Texas panhandle in search of oil.
-Having already struck black gold near Bartlesville, Oklahoma, Frank and his brother travelled West to try their luck Along with the skimming refinery, Phillips began buying, installing, and constructing natural gas liquid plants as well.
-From about 1500 barrels a day in 1926, it grew to about 15,000 barrels a day by 1930.”
+Today, the Borger refinery is owned by WRB Refining LP, a 50/50 partnership between Phillips 66 and Cenovus Energy, and operated by Phillips 66, but its rich heritage can be traced back to the mid 1920s when Frank Phillips and his brother came to the West Texas panhandle in search of oil.
+Having already struck black gold near Bartlesville, Oklahoma, Frank and his brother travelled West to try their luck in Hutchinson County, where they soon began drilling – with extraordinary results.
+The purchase of a small skimming refinery followed and the booming oil town of Borger sprang up almost overnight.

 Focus on research